AngellusMortis/cc-updater/README.md

 * `ghuconf help autoUpdate` will print out the help for the `ghu.autoUpdate` setting
 * `ghuconf set autoRun false` will disable automatically running `/autoruns`
 * `ghuconf set autoUpdate default` will revert auto update to the default value (true)
+* `ghuconf add extraRepos example/test:/src default` will subscribe to Github repo "example/test" with the path "/src" with default minified Lua setting (use global)
-* `ghuconf add extraRepos example/test:/src` will subscribe to Github repo "example/test" with the path "/src"
+* `ghuconf add extraRepos example/test:/src false` will subscribe to Github repo "example/test" with the path "/src" without minified Lua files
 * `ghuconf remove extraRepos example/test:/src` will unsubscribe to Github repo "example/test" (does not delete files)

 ## Note About Caching